pedroCollogno/DTYProject2/USER_MANUAL.md

 ### 1. The Map

-In this upper lefts section, the emittors which are discovered and located by the receiving stations will be displayed.
+In this upper lefts section, the emitters which are discovered and located by the receiving stations will be displayed.

-### 2. The list of tracked emittors
+### 2. The list of tracked emitters

 ### 3. The Upload section